+Super death benefits are the last thing on most young students’ minds.
 Many young adults live at home while they study, work and train in preparation for their future.
 For some, Youth Allowance payments (see below) may go some way in paying bills, but there is still heavy reliance on parental financial assistance.

 Losing a parent in these circumstances is particularly devastating.
 If the young person receives superannuation death benefits from their parent’s superannuation fund, would they be assessed on this money for income tax?

 ATO Interpretative Decision ATO ID 2014/6

 This situation was considered in a decision released by the Australian Taxation Office (ATO): Interpretative Decision on income tax and death benefits paid to an adult child on Youth Allowance ATO ID 2014/6.
 The ATO addressed the question of whether an adult child on Youth Allowance was dependent on the parent at the time the parent died for the purposes of being a death benefit dependant.

 The circumstances were that an adult child (being over 18) on Youth Allowance was living at home with their parent when the parent died.
 Because of the parent’s death a death benefits payment was paid from the parent’s superannuation fund to the child.

 Would the adult child have to pay tax on this money?
 It hinges on whether they were dependant on their parent within the meaning of the tax law provisions.
 If they are found to be a ‘death benefits dependant’, then any lump sum super death benefits paid to them from their parent’s super fund should not be assessable for income tax.